martinmcconnell/fyp-doc/notes.md

 Overall, OrbitDB is a powerful and innovative database solution that is well-suited for decentralised and peer-to-peer applications. **(3box, n.d.)**

 ## Blockchain
 Blockchain is a distributed, decentralised, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
 It is the underlying technology behind cryptocurrencies like Bitcoin and Ethereum, and it has a number of important characteristics and features..
 It is typically implemented as a chain of blocks, where each block contains a number of transactions and a cryptographic "hash" that links it to the previous block in the chain.

-A blockchain is composed of a series of blocks, each of which contains a set of transactions.
-These transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.
+Each of these transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.

 The fundamental property of a blockchain is its immutability, which means that once a block has been added to the chain, it cannot be altered or removed.
 This is achieved through the use of cryptographic techniques, such as digital signatures and hash functions, which ensure the integrity and security of the data in the blockchain.